 I grew up in Great Falls, Montana.
 I majored in Government at Georgetown University and received a Master's degree in International Political Theory from the University of St. Andrews in Scotland.
 After working at a large litigation firm in Washington, D.C., I moved back to Montana to attend law school.
 At the University Of Montana School Of Law I am the teaching assistant for the first-year Contracts class and I was elected to be the next Co-Editor-in-Chief of the Montana Law Review.
 I also intern for the Hon.
 Judge Donald W. Molloy.
 I am glad to be in law school at UMSL because Flathead Lake, the Bob Marshall Wilderness, and my family are never far away.

 My home state is Alaska.
 I attended the University of Alaska Fairbanks for my undergrad, and graduated with a B.A. in Criminal Justice with a minor in Communication.
 While at the UAF I served as both Secretary and Vice President for the Prelaw Society on campus.
 Here, at the University Of Montana School Of Law, I am involved in several different exciting clubs!
-I am a member of the Rural Advocacy League, a club that is interested with legal issues to specific rural communities in Montana.
-I am also a part of the Criminal Law Group on campus and am the 1L representative for that student group as well.
-I am also a member of the Trial Lawyers Association, the Environmental Law Group, Phi Delta Phi, and Women’s Law Caucus.
-I recently underwent a quick training for the TOP’s (Temporary Orders of Protection) group on campus as well and am excited to volunteer with them in the spring.
-Currently I am interested in tax law, and am looking forward to the next three years!
+I am President of the Rural Advocacy League, a club that is interested with legal issues to specific rural communities in Montana.
+I am also the secretary for the Criminal Law Group and also secretary for the Women's Law Caucus.
+Upon graduation, I would love to pursue a career involving criminal law with special interest in juvenile justice.
 My hobbies include hiking, biking, swimming, and paddle boarding!
 I also enjoy reading a great book and tending to my miniature garden.